chinglamchoi/sunflower_team/README.md

 ## Team Members
 Choi Ching Lam, Ip Tsz Oi, Minnie Chan, Jeffrey Hui, Clement Hui

-## NASA Space Apps Challenge HK: Planet, With People
+## NASA Space Apps Challenge HK: Automated Detection of Hazards

-Your challenge is to build on the Human Planet Initiative of the Group on Earth Observations to apply new methods for mapping attributes of human populations.
-How can Human Planet data from NASA and other sources be used to improve or update maps or other information important to a problem that concerns you?
-Design or create a tool or service to accomplish this.
+Countless phenomena such as floods, fires, and algae blooms routinely impact ecosystems, economies, and human safety.
+Your challenge is to use satellite data to create a machine learning model that detects a specific phenomenon and build an interface that not only displays the detected phenomenon, but also layers it alongside ancillary data to help researchers and decision-makers better understand its impacts and scope.